AdaCore/spark2014/lrm/source/introduction.rst

 - Formal verification of functional properties, based on contracts expressed as preconditions, postconditions, type invariants and so on.

-The static checking needed to carry out this formal analysis is performed in three separate phases and errors may be detected during any of these three steps:

-#.
-The legality rules presented in this document are checked together with the Ada
+Data and information-flow analysis is not valid and may not be possible if the legality rules of Ada 2012 and those presented in this document are not met.
-   2012 syntax and legality rules.

-#.
-Flow analysis is performed.
-Rules enforced at this point are described in sections with the
-   heading "Verification Rules".

-#.
-Formal program verification is performed.

-Note that analysis need not proceed in the order implied by the above list; however, there are dependencies between the phases in the sense that, for example, if legality rules are not met then flow analysis is not valid.
+Similarly, a formal verification may not be possible if the legality rules are not met and may be unsound if data-flow errors are present.

 .. todo::
       Consider adding a glossary, defining terms such as flow analysis and formal verification.